 In addition, tamoxifen treatment of breast cancer may increase the risk of both endometrial cancer and uterine sarcoma.

 A pelvic exam is needed to safely diagnose this type of cancer.
 It involves feeling the size, shape, and position of the uterus and ovaries by inserting one or two fingers into the vagina while pressing the lower abdomen with the other hand.

-The uterus and ovaries are also checked by transvaginal ultrasound for tumours and abnormalities.
+The uterus and ovaries are also checked by transvaginal ultrasound for tumors and abnormalities.

 In order to analyse the cells of the uterus, dilation and curettage are necessary to remove tissue samples from the inner lining of the uterus and analyse them.
 These cells may also be tested by endometrial biopsy.

 Treatment and fertility